 Natural Relief for Sleep Apnea

-Thankfully, there are multiple sleep apnea treatments available for managing your symptoms.
-If you’re looking for a natural solution, Dr. Winkelmann recommends implementing mouth and throat exercises into your daily life.
-Also known as myofunctional therapy, these exercises are known to reduce symptoms and long-term effects of sleep-disordered breathing, such as sleep apnea.
+While there are multiple options to treat your sleep apnea symptoms such as oral appliance therapy, Dr. Winkelmann also recommends certain mouth and throat exercises that you can implement into your daily lifestyle to enhance your sleep.
+Also known as myofunctional therapy, these exercises have been shown to improve the long-term effects of sleep-disordered breathing.

-Practicing mouth and throat exercises while using an oral appliance can strengthen the relationship between the muscles of the face, tongue, and throat.
-Try these easy and effective exercises at home to strengthen your muscles and help you get a better night’s rest.
+Practicing mouth and throat exercises while using an oral appliance can strengthen the relationship between your facial muscles.
+Read our guide to learn how you can practice these exercises at home to strengthen your muscles and help you get better rest.

 For this exercise, open your mouth as wide as possible, similar to a tiger roaring.
 Rather than yelling, stick your tongue out as far as you can until it’s close to your chin.
 Hold this position for five minutes, or as long as you can, to strengthen the muscles in the back of your throat.